Olindsa32/Engineering_4_Notebook/README.md

 ### Reflection

 I did not have a whole lot of trouble on this assignment.
 I learned some new things on python like the input and return commands that will be useful for the rest of my assignments.
 The way I did it I wrote each different equation on each line and assigned them all a different number.
 Then when I went to print I call my equation function and adding the number at the end to signify the type of equation.
 One thing that gave me trouble at the end was that I had to turn the answer to each one into a string to get them to print, before I did that it was saying that 5+7 was 57 and stuff like that.

+## Python_Quadratic_Solver

+### Assignment Description

+This assignment had me entering the 3 coefficients in a quadratic equation and asked to get back the roots if they were real and to return that the roots were not real if they weren't real.

+### Evidence

+### Reflection